 Implications for research and practice

 Primary care services in the England are currently under immense pressure.
 Workloads are increasing at a time of restricted funding through the national contract,(30) and practices are struggling to recruit doctors and some have been forced to close.(31) There is a high degree of uncertainty regarding the future of NHS funding, with the national Five Year Forward View plan for the NHS placing a requirement on the entire organisation to make unprecedented efficiency savings over the short to medium term.(32) This, combined with the implications for the NHS workforce of the United Kingdom’s upcoming exit from the European Union, raise questions about the ability of the service to meet future increases in demand driven by growing demographic pressures.
 Against this complex background, the policy implications of our findings must be drawn with caution.
-One response to the near universal over-registration we have documented would be to correct practice registers downwards, but as core practice funding is based on the number of registered patients, blunt corrections without appropriate safeguards would further increase pressure on practice resources to the detriment of patient care.
+An obvious response, to the near universal over-registration we have documented, would be to correct practice registers downwards, but as core practice funding is based on the number of registered patients, blunt corrections without appropriate safeguards would further increase pressure on practice resources to the detriment of patient care.
 However, our results do illustrate a potential source of inequity across primary care in England, namely a higher level of over-registration in particular areas, resulting in relatively higher levels of funding for practices based in those locations.
-10% of CCGs have over-registration rates of 7.6% or more, and from a regional perspective London has much higher levels of apparent over-registration than the rest of the country.
+Ten percent of CCGs have over-registration rates of 7.6% or more, and from a regional perspective London has much higher levels of apparent over-registration than the rest of the country.
 In the absence of justifiable explanations for this, equitable resourcing of healthcare would require that this imbalance be redressed.

 In this study, we have documented not only a substantial overall level of over-registration of patients across general practices in England, but also very wide variation in over-registration.
 However, whilst our analysis has focused on over-registration, we also found areas of apparent under-registration.
 The larger issue of over-registration should not detract from trying to increase healthcare access for often hard to reach populations that are not registered with a GP.
 Our analysis raises serious questions about potential inequalities in resourcing of primary care, and the ability of the NHS to adequately match funding to population need.
 The reasons for over-registration are clearly multi-factorial and to an extent unexplained, and detailed research at the practice level is now required to inform policy responses.
 Generating practice registers that more accurately reflect the populations served is likely to require a number of different approaches.
 Some of these are already in place, including audits of practice registers for erroneous records.
 Other approaches could be pursued without waiting for further research; for example, developing better systems for de-registering patients permanently leaving the UK and for checking the eligibility of newly registered patients and cancelling their prior registrations.